Billionaire Tom Siebel's C3.ai hires banks for 2021 U.S. IPO - sources

 C3 did not respond to requests for comment.
 JPMorgan declined to comment.

-C3's plans to go public come as numerous Silicon Valley startups are rushing to capitalize on investor frenzy for new tech stocks.
-In recent weeks, Palantir Technologies PLTR.N, Snowflake SNOW.N and Unity Software U.N have all gone public.
+C3’s plans to go public come as numerous Silicon Valley startups are rushing to capitalize on investor frenzy for new tech stocks.
+In recent weeks, Palantir Technologies, Snowflake and Unity Software have all gone public.

 Companies have raised more than $100 billion in U.S. IPOs so far in 2020, comfortably outpacing a $62.5 billion haul for all of 2019, and on track to be the biggest year since 2000, according to data from Dealogic.